folashade-ogunsemore/nmap-network-scan/README.md

 ![Scan Results](./scan_results.pdf)
 ## Findings
 The scan revealed open ports indicating active services running on the system.
 Open ports can represent potential entry points that attackers may exploit if not properly secured.
+Also Port 22 (SSH) and Port 80 (HTTP) were identified as open, indicating active services that could be potential entry points if not secured.

 ## What I Learned
 - How to identify open ports using network scanning tools